zalando-zmon/opentracing-utils/README.rst

         span = opentracing.tracer.start_span(operation_name='main')
         with span:
-            # Following call will be traced, and parent span will be inherited
+            # Following call will be traced, and parent span will be inherited and propagated via HTTP headers
             requests.get('https://example.org')